tusharshahrs/pulumi-homelab/aws-vpc-ecsfargate/vpc-crosswalk-ts/README.md

 6. Pulumi Console to view everything.
 Note, you will have a url that shows up that will look similar to the url below.
 The `shaht` will be replaced with your own org, `team-qa`:
    https://app.pulumi.com/`shaht`/crosswalk-vpc/vpc-fargate/

-7. The stack outputs will be used as [StackReference](https://www.pulumi.com/docs/intro/concepts/organizing-stacks-projects/#inter-stack-dependencies) for ECS
+7. The stack outputs will be used as [StackReference](https://www.pulumi.com/docs/intro/concepts/organizing-stacks-projects/#inter-stack-dependencies) for ECS fargate (resides in ecs-fargate-python folder)

 ```$ pulumi stack output```